Obama, Hollande urge Russia to focus Syria attacks on Islamic State

 Obama and Hollande spoke at a White House news conference as the French president visited Washington to coordinate a stepped-up military campaign against Islamic state following the Nov.
 13 attacks in Paris that killed 130 people.

-As the two men were talking, French and U.S. jets destroyed an Islamic State command center near Mosul in Iraq, a French official said.
+As the two men were talking, French and U.S. jets destroyed an Islamic State command centre near Mosul in Iraq, a French official said.

 Hollande will meet Russian President Vladimir Putin on Thursday in Moscow as part of a series of talks to increase international pressure on Islamic State after the Paris attacks.